Do quantum linear solvers offer advantage for networks-based system of linear equations?: Quantum hardware demonstrations

 In addition to these optimization routines, we also implement the debiasing error mitigation strategy~\cite{maksymov2023symmetry} to improve our results.
-We found that we could only go up to graphs containing $4$ vertices resulting in a $(4 \times 4)$ Laplacian matrix, as the resulting HHL quantum circuit for larger problem sizes was too deep to accommodate on the IonQ Forte-1 NISQ era quantum computer even with sufficient resource reduction strategies in place.
-We consider the $\{RX,\ RY,\ RZ,\ RZZ\}$ gate set for our circuits.
+We could only go up to graphs containing $4$ vertices resulting in a $(4 \times 4)$ Laplacian matrix, as the resulting HHL quantum circuit for larger problem sizes was too deep to accommodate on the IonQ Forte-1 NISQ era quantum computer even after aggressive resource reduction.
+All of our circuits are compiled in the $\{RX,\ RY,\ RZ,\ RZZ\}$ gate set.
 Furthermore, even among the $(4 \times 4)$ matrices, we only consider those for which the gate counts post-resource reduction was sufficient for obtaining reasonable results.
 Table \ref{tab:hardware} presents the quantum hardware settings as well as the final quality of our result for effective resistance as percentage fraction difference (PFD), that is, our result relative to a classical calculation. \\

 \textbf{Circuit 1: }